hvkalayil/algonaut/README.md

 ### Github Actions

 The `Build Artifacts` action builds the application when a pull request is completed.
 It publishes the build files to the build branch.
+Find the application [here](https://hvkalayil.github.io/algonaut/algonaut/home)